mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

    ...     with x.open("r") as f:
    ...         print(f.read())

-By default, Hydra will create a directory called ``outputs``, and will store the app's outputs in a time-stamped subdirectory of the form ``outputs/${now:%Y-%m-%d}/${now:%H-%M-%S}``.
+By default, Hydra will create a directory called ``outputs``, and will store the application's outputs in a time-stamped subdirectory of the form
+``outputs/${now:%Y-%m-%d}/${now:%H-%M-%S}``.
 The particular subdirectory for our job is provided by ``job.working_dir``.